RTEMS/rtems-docs/user/start/windows.rst

 Building the LibBSD
 ~~~~~~~~~~~~~~~~~~~

-The RTEMS BSD Library or libBSD as it is also know is a package of FreeBSD code
+The RTEMS BSD Library or libBSD as it is also known is a package of FreeBSD code
 ported to RTEMS.
 It provides a number of advantanced services including a
-networking stack
+networking stack.

+| This needs to move to a new section and be completed.